The Encyclopedia of American Songs and Musicals

 Indifferent to these comments, the American people on the other hand will never as much support their President.
 The Supreme Court stays however very conservative and its systematic opposition to the politics of Washington ends with the cancellation of most of the measures of the New Deal, declared unconstitutional.

-Roosevelt tries well to change the functioning of the respectable institution by suggesting appointing additional judges but his project is very poorly received, including by some of his supporters who feel risky to lash out again an organ considered, more than anything else, as the guardian of the democracy against the hazards of the powers.
-This period of conflicts at the top of the State has consequences as disastrous as unexpected, causing a sudden crisis of confidence.
-After the relative failure of the first New Deal, the financial world did not miss to point at the digging of the deficits generated by the second part of the economic program.
+Roosevelt tries to change the functioning of the respectable institution by suggesting appointing additional judges but his project is very poorly received, including by some of his supporters who feel risky to lash out again an organ considered, more than anything else, as the guardian of the democracy against the hazards of the powers.
+This time of conflicts at the top of the State has consequences as disastrous as unexpected, causing a sudden crisis of confidence.
+After the relative failure of the first New Deal, the financial world did not miss to point at the widening deficits generated by the second part of the economic program.
 The Dow Jones loses in a few weeks 30 % of its value, the investments yield and consequently investors flee to less fussy heavens.
 Already uncertain, the industrial activity undergoes a sudden halt, making back the specter of unemployment.
 After the euphoria of the first months, the shadow of the Great Depression haunts the minds again.

 This accident could have been avoided if the engineers had chosen helium, a gas deemed non-flammable generally used for this type of structure.
 But it proved so costly because of the volume to fill (7 000 000 ft3) that it has been opted for hydrogen, despite the obvious risks.
 The many cameras present this day covered the event live and handed impressive images that quickly went around the world.
 The disaster was all the more keenly felt by Nazi Germany which used this airship manufactured by the Zeppelin factories as a real tool of propaganda, a symbol of power.
 Adorned with swastikas in the glory of the 3rd Reich, it had flown the previous year over the opening parade of the Berlin Olympics and performed since transatlantic links.
 The media coverage of the crash was effectively the death knell of this mode of transport.